 The chart above shows the distribution of the total cost of Online in Waltham, MA in 2024.
 Each bar denotes the number of institutions with total cost of study falling into given interval.

-How long does it take to complete an online degree in Waltham, MA?
+How long does it take to complete Online general degree in Waltham?

 The chart above shows the distribution of median earnings for Online graduates in 2024 in Waltham, MA.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.